alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 ---

 - There is no usual paper.
 - All things digital.
 Paper Docs are dead.
-- Economically efficient are open, transparent and crowd sourced processes.
+- Economically efficient are open, transparent, crowd sourced and continious processes.
 - Open/transparent/crowd sourced inside Enterprise or/and outside.
-- Other kind of processes are efficient in rare cases.
+- Other kind of processes are efficient in very rare cases.

 What